Boston-University-Projects/mejia_site/README.md

-Then you can start to generate object records(dfiend in your index.ts file) into database:
+Then you can start generating object records(defined in your index.ts file) into database:

 ```bash
 $ npx ts-node ./src/scripts.ts
 # Read more here, https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch/mongodb/querying-the-database-typescript-mongodb#write-your-first-query-with-prisma-client
 ```

-After all the data record had been populated, you can start running the backend with `npm start`, and then frontend.
-And you should see something like this at the end:
+After all the data record has been populated, you can start running the backend with `npm start`, and then frontend.
+And you should see something like this in the end:

 ![image-20211006002704090](img/image-20211006002704090.png)

-– If you still confuse, read more details here [Prisma Migrate](https://www.prisma.io/docs/concepts/components/prisma-migrate), [Prisma schema](https://www.prisma.io/docs/concepts/components/prisma-schema#naming), [Querying the database](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch/mongodb/querying-the-database-typescript-mongodb#write-your-first-query-with-prisma-client)
+– If you are still confused, read more details here [Prisma Migrate](https://www.prisma.io/docs/concepts/components/prisma-migrate), [Prisma schema](https://www.prisma.io/docs/concepts/components/prisma-schema#naming), [Querying the database](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch/mongodb/querying-the-database-typescript-mongodb#write-your-first-query-with-prisma-client)